 Ian M. Reiss, M.D.

 Dr. Reiss is a highly regarded board certified surgeon who has practiced at both Baptist and South Miami Hospitals beginning in 1972.
-He serves as the Clinical Assistant Professor of Surgery at Florida International University’s School of Medicine and specializes in cardiac surgery, vascular surgery, diagnostic radiology and general surgery.
+He serves as the Clinical Assistant Professor of Surgery at Florida International University’s School of Medicine and specializes in vascular surgery.
 Dr. Reiss received his undergraduate and medical training at Colombia University and serves in a number of professional associations including the American Medical Association, the Florida Medical Association, and the Dade County Medical Association.
 He was a founding member of both the South Florida Society for Vascular Surgery and the Florida Vascular Society, and he is a Fellow of the American College of Surgeons.
 Dr. Reiss also serves as a Director on the South Miami Hospital Board, a part of Baptist Health South Florida.